LiteOS/LiteOS/doc/Huawei_LiteOS_Developer_Guide_en.md

   - LOSCFG_PLATFORM_HWI_LIMIT: the maximum allowed number of hardware interrupts.

-2 Call the LosHwiInit API to initialize the interrupt mechanism.
+2 Call the LOS_HwiInit API to initialize the interrupt mechanism.

 3 Call the LOS_HwiCreate API to create an interrupt.
+Enabel the specified interrupt as required.

-4 Call the hal_interrupt_unmask API to enable an interrupt.
+4 Call the LOS_HwiDelete API to delete an interrupt.

-5 Call the hal_interrupt_mask API to disable an interrupt.

 #### 4.3.3 Precautions